 The Executive Director is appointed by the Board of Commissioners, which prescribes the duties of the office.
 The Executive Director has the privilege of the floor at all meetings of the Board of Commissioners, the Representative Assembly, sections, section councils, committees, or subcommittees, without vote.
 The Executive Director oversees the day-to-day operations of the State Bar, implements policies set by the Board and the Assembly, and selects and directs the efforts of State Bar staff.

 Representative Assembly Structure

-The officers of the Assembly consist of a chairperson, vice-chairperson, and clerk.
-The chairperson presides during Assembly sessions, sends notices requesting submissions for the Assembly calendar, and summaries of Assembly policy actions.
+The officers of the Assembly consist of a chairperson, vice-chair, and clerk.
+The chair presides during Assembly sessions, sends notices requesting submissions for the Assembly calendar, and summaries of Assembly policy actions.

-The chairperson appoints members of Assembly committees.
+The chair appoints members of Assembly committees.
 There are three standing committees of the Assembly, as follows: